 Redbox Automated Retail, LLC ("RAR") is party to a credit agreement (as amended, the "Credit Agreement").
-The Credit Agreement was first entered into on October 20, 2017, and has subsequently been amended by an Incremental Assumption and Amendment Agreement (the "Amendment") dated September 7, 2018, a second amendment (the "Second Amendment") dated September 30, 2020, a third amendment (the "Third Amendment") dated December 28, 2020, a fourth amendment (the "Fourth Amendment") dated January 29, 2021, a fifth amendment (the "Fifth Amendment") dated May 16, 2021, and a consent to the Fifth Amendment dated October 11, 2021, and a sixth amendment (the "Sixth Amendment"), dated as of April 15, 2022.
-As of March 31, 2022, RAR's Senior Facilities will mature on April 20, 2024, and subsequent to the Amendment, Second Amendment, Third Amendment, Fourth Amendment, Fifth Amendment, consent thereto and Sixth Amendment consisted of:
+The Credit Agreement was first entered into on October 20, 2017, and has subsequently been amended by an Incremental Assumption and Amendment Agreement (the "Amendment") dated September 7, 2018, a second amendment (the "Second Amendment") dated September 30, 2020, a third amendment (the "Third Amendment") dated December 28, 2020, a fourth amendment (the "Fourth Amendment") dated January 29, 2021, a fifth amendment (the "Fifth Amendment") dated May 16, 2021, and a consent to the Fifth Amendment dated October 11, 2021.
+As of December 31, 2021, RAR's Senior Facilities matured on October 20, 2024, and subsequent to the Amendment, Second Amendment, Third Amendment, Fourth Amendment, Fifth Amendment and consent thereto consisted of:

-- a first lien term loan B facility (the "Term Loan B"), in an original aggregate principal amount of \$425.0 million; - a first lien term loan B-1 facility (the "Term Loan B-1"), in an original aggregate principal amount of \$85.8 million; - a first lien term loan B-2 facility (the "Term Loan B-2"), in an original aggregate principal amount of \$25.0 million; - a first lien revolving credit facility, in an aggregate principal amount of up to \$30.0 million (provided, that the commitments under such revolving facility were terminated in connection with the Sixth Amendment and such amounts, if repaid, may not be reborrowed); and - a first lien incremental revolving credit facility, in an aggregate principal amount of up to \$50.0 million.
+- a first lien term loan B facility (the "Term Loan B"), in an original aggregate principal amount of \$425.0 million; - a first lien term loan B-1 facility (the "Term Loan B-1"), in an original aggregate principal amount of \$85.8 million; and - a first lien revolving credit facility, in an aggregate principal amount of up to \$30.0 million.

-The Term Loan B was made available to RAR immediately upon closing of the Credit Agreement and was used in part to retire all \$280.0 million of the Company's existing debt and to settle closing costs associated with the new Term Loan B totaling \$19.5 million of which \$4.6 million was paid to Apollo Global Securities, LLC, an affiliate of Apollo, for services provided in connection with the financing.
+The Term Loan B was made available to RAR immediately upon closing and was used in part to retire all \$280.0 million of the Company's existing debt and to settle closing costs associated with the new Term Loan B totaling \$19.5 million of which \$4.6 million was paid to Apollo Global Securities, LLC, an affiliate of Apollo, for services provided in connection with the financing.
 The balance of the Term Loan B proceeds were used towards a dividend, occurring on the same day, with total dividend of \$160.0 million to equity holders of RAR.
 Additionally, at the execution of the new Credit Agreement, RAR wrote-off unamortized deferred financing costs of \$21.7 million related to the extinguishment of the entire debt under the prior credit agreement.